How to Buy a Walkie Talkie for Cruise Ship

 This is a term that you are bound to come across severally when shopping for these gadgets.
 Don’t let it fool you.
 It does not necessarily make your family conversations any private.
 Rather, it minimizes the amount of chatter that you hear from other people.

-Radios with the privacy code feature basically divide the available channels into several other channels.
+Radios with the privacy code feature divide the available channels into several other channels.
 To use this feature, you’ll need to tune in to a pre-agreed channel and key in a predetermined privacy code.

 This means that your radio’s speakers will only be turned on by signals from other people who are transmitting via the same channel and with the exact privacy code.

-But as I have told you, anyone else who happens to be using the exact combination will definitely hear all your ‘secrets.’
+But as I have told you, anyone else who happens to be using the exact combination will hear all your ‘secrets.’

 To be a little bit on the safer side, I would advise you to go for a radio with more privacy codes.
 More codes increase your chance of making your chats a little bit more discreet.